ndwpatrick/SmartProfiler.CLI/README.md

   - Memory usage (before/after/peak)
 - Exports detailed CSV reports for analysis.
 - Supports async and Task-returning methods out of the box.
 No extra configuration needed.

 ---

+## 📦 **Installation**
+Install SmartProfiler.CLI globally using the .NET CLI: (Requires .NET 6.0 SDK or higher installed.)
+- dotnet tool install --global SmartProfiler.CLI

+## ⚡ **Quick Start**
+Profile the execution time and memory consumption of your C# methods easily.

+**Example command:** smartprofiler  --method  YourNamespace.YourClass.YourMethod
+- method: Fully qualified method name you want to profile (e.g., MyApp.Services.MathService.AddNumbers).
+- assembly: (Optional) Specify the path to your DLL if not in the working directory.

+---